obsolescence/pidp11/README.md

 Note that you do not necessarily need to have the PiDP-11 hardware.

-This will run on any Pi, but you have to tell it which OS you want to boot from the command ine rather than from the front panel.
+This will run on any Pi, but without PiDP-11 front panel hardware, you'll have to tell which OS you want to boot from the command line rather than from the front panel switches.
 See the manual for a how-to: https://obsolescence.dev/pidp11/PiDP-11_Manual.pdf

 This will ALSO run on any Linux laptop (command line only, no desktop features, tested on Ubuntu 24.04) and presumably, Windows 11 with WSL2 subsystem (although untested).
 Just in case you want to have a mobile PDP-11 or want to develop on the go.